nick-gravgaard/ElasticNotepad/README.md

 ## Changing it

+When developing, if necessary, switch to Java 14 or later using Coursier:

+    eval "$(cs java --jvm 14 --env)"

-When developing, it can be run with:
+and then run it with:

     mill app.run